thought2/purescript-chameleon-halogen/README.md

 # purescript-virtual-dom-halogen

-React Basic implementation of the general `Html` class from the [virtual-dom](https://github.com/thought2/purescript-virtual-dom) package.
+Halogen implementation of the general `Html` class from the [virtual-dom](https://github.com/thought2/purescript-virtual-dom) package.
 You can write your web views in a framework agnostic way and this package can convert them to Halogen views.